slexisvn/query_engine/docs/04-execution/30-push-based-pipelines.md

 ## Exercises

+### Understand

+A scan feeds a filter, which feeds a sort.
+Which stages can pass batches onward immediately, and which needs an end-of-input signal?

+### Practice

-1. Reproduce the pipeline trace.
+1. **Extend (optional).** Reproduce the pipeline trace.
 Patch `PipelineGraph.prototype.createPipeline`, `addDependency`, and `setSource` to log, then run the running query on three rows and on 30,000.
 Confirm you get five pipelines and four.

-2. Count chunks in the scan for `LIMIT 1`, `LIMIT 2048`, and `LIMIT 2049`.
+2. **Observe.** Count chunks in the scan for `LIMIT 1`, `LIMIT 2048`, and `LIMIT 2049`.
 Explain each number in terms of where the token is checked.

-3. Set `QE_PIPELINE_CONCURRENCY=1` and rerun the tiny query with the scheduler trace.
+3. **Observe.** Set `QE_PIPELINE_CONCURRENCY=1` and rerun the tiny query with the scheduler trace.
 Which line of output changes, and why does the answer not?

-4. Break the chain deliberately: in `buildFilter`, delete the `finalize` forwarding.
+4. **Extend (optional).** Break the chain deliberately: in `buildFilter`, delete the `finalize` forwarding.
 Predict what a `SELECT ...
 ORDER BY` above a filter will return before you run it, then run it.

-5. `Distinct` is registered as a streaming sink but holds a hash set of every row it has seen, and emits leftovers from `finalize`.
+5. **Observe.** `Distinct` is registered as a streaming sink but holds a hash set of every row it has seen, and emits leftovers from `finalize`.
 Argue whether it is a blocking operator.
 Then look at [`buildDistinct`](../../src/execution/builders/pipeline-builders.ts) and see whether the engine agrees with you.

-6. Time a cancellation.
+6. **Extend (optional).** Time a cancellation.
 Reproduce the table above with your own machine's numbers, then set `QE_CANCEL_POLL_MS=1000` and rerun it.
 Explain the new numbers before you look at `drainSource`.

-7. Reintroduce the bug.
+7. **Extend (optional).** Reintroduce the bug.
 Make `newContext` in [`query-executor.ts`](../../src/execution/query-executor.ts) cache and return one context instead of building a fresh one, then run the two `byPriority` queries above concurrently and reproduce the crossed answers.
 Now give the two CTEs *different* names and predict the result before you run it: the failure is louder and has a different cause.
 Find that cause in [`ExecutionContext`](../../src/execution/execution-context.ts), then undo the change and confirm `tests/e2e/concurrent-queries.test.ts` goes green again.

+### Hints and expected observations

+The scan and filter can stream batches.
+A full sort needs all its input before emitting sorted rows; finalize tells it that collection is complete.

 ## Recap